lenseswaenen/lenseswaenen.github.io/_posts/2023-06-16-unbiased_variance_inference_sympy.md

 $$ m_2 = X_1 + Y_2$$

-Note that a maximum likelihood approach could in practice definetely be used through numerical rather than symbolic computing, but the symbolic approach gives more insights.
+Note that a maximum likelihood approach could in practice definitely be used through numerical rather than symbolic computing, but the symbolic approach gives more insights.

 Back at it with Bayes' rule: